sentry-demos/sentry_react_native/README.md

 ## Where's the "original" code

 Adam worked on App.js which I took as is from him.
-Plus 2 image files in the assets dir (which are also present in "original" react-native demo org)
+Plus 2 image files in the assets dir (which are also present in [original react-native repo ]( https://github.com/sentry-demos/react-native/commit/269f58d63426065a4de67a3f22d2e774787cd996)

 ## What else